×Graptoveria 'Worthy One'

-x Graptoveria 'Worthy One' is a low-growing succulent that produces stemless rosettes of thick, bluish-green leaves.
-It offsets freely to form dense mounds.
-Rosettes are up to 6 inches (15 cm) in diameter.
-Flowers are yellow and appear in summer.
+×Graptoveria 'Worthy One' is a low-growing succulent that forms stemless rosettes of thick juicy bluish-green leaves.
+Rosettes grow up to 6 inches (15 cm) in diameter and offset freely, forming dense mounds.
+Flowers are yellow, bell-shaped, and appear in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).